Skip to content

 Expand

 Johnson & Johnson honors the people who volunteer to participate in clinical trials by ensuring their data are shared responsibly.
-Since 2014, Johnson & Johnson has partnered with the Yale University Open Data Access (YODA) Project to enable a fair and unbiased approach for assessing external research proposals requiring the use of clinical trial data from our Pharmaceutical and MedTech sectors.
+Since 2014, Johnson & Johnson has partnered with the Yale University Open Data Access (YODA) Project to enable a consistent approach for the independent assessment of external research proposals requesting the use of clinical trial data from Johnson & Johnson.

 Collapse